nitad54448/yappari-5-1/README.md

     drt_search>>0.0002&0.1&256

 will calculate 256 [DRTs](https://github.com/nitad54448/yappari-5-1#drt-active-datasets) in the range 0.0002 and 0.1 and reconstruct all the 256 impedance sets.
 The best lambda parameter based on the minim squared error between the calculated and experimental sets will be shown.
 Obviously you can replace 0.0002, 0.1 and 256 with other values you want but you must separate them with _&_.
 No space should be in the command (you can use fractional or E string, for instance _search_lambda>>1E-6&2E-2&200_ is accepted).
 The interval of lambda will be scaned in log spacing over the interval specified with _start_value&stop_value&steps_
+The window that appears allow you to set the DRT value (you may need to resize the window, depending on your screen resolution)

-For a default range search (10E-4 to 10E-1) you can use the Action/DRT search or
+For a default range search (10E-4 to 10E-1) you can use the __Action/DRT search__ or directly in Advanced command

     drt_search